-If you are human, I’m sure you have struggled with negative thoughts about the people in your life or vice-versa.
+If you are human, I’m sure you have struggled with negative thoughts about the others in your life or vice-versa.

 I once had a miscommunication with a friend.
 She was furious and felt that I was lying about the situation and had ulterior motives.
 She let me know all the horrible things she thought about me.
 I don’t think I need to explain why this hurt.
 Ultimately, her thoughts about me made me feel very uncomfortable.

 The problem, in my opinion, is the way she thought about me.
 It seemed she had negative views of me that had nothing to do with the misunderstanding; I believe when the situation happened it confirmed all the irrelevant negative thoughts that were lingering inside her head.